DoubleCouponDay/Chunkus/README.md

 Our current Rust build script will not link with .dll files as we are static linking.

-### Why did we initiall choose MingW for our Build Generator?
+### Why did we initially choose MingW for our Build Generator?

 Visual Studio Code is our primary IDE and it can only debug C/C++ if you build with MingW.